 \section{Introduction}

 Monitoring occupational X-ray exposure is critical for ensuring the short- and long-term safety of radiation workers.
 To minimize health risks, regulations set dose limits for these workers, such as a yearly effective dose below 20 mSv (averaged over five consecutive years) and not exceeding 50 mSv in any single year \cite{IAEA2018}.
-Yet, while there is limited data on the global availability, many workers in low-resource settings have little to no access to personal dosimeters.
+However, while there is limited data on the global availability, many workers in low-resource settings have little or no access to personal dosimeters.
 Traditional dosimeters can be prohibitively expensive and require complicated logistics around calibration, readout, and reporting.
 All of this leads to radiation workers having restricted insight into their own exposure levels.

 Personal dosimeters are categorized as either active or passive devices.
 On the passive side, dosimeters based on thermoluminescence (TLDs) or optically stimulated luminescence (OSL) allow for cost-effective scalability and are often offered as a subscription service by an external party.
 However, individuals wearing these dosimeters receive infrequent feedback on their radiation exposure, typically only monthly or quarterly.
-Additionally, the logistics of collecting dosimeters and sending them to remote facilities for readout are challenging.
-Moreover, the lack of immediate feedback on exposure levels hinders the individual in developing and maintaining effective radiation safety practices.
+In addition, the logistics of collecting dosimeters and sending them to remote facilities for reading is challenging.
+Moreover, the lack of immediate feedback hinders the individual in maintaining effective radiation safety practices.

 On the active side, there are real-time electronic personal dosimeters.
-An example is the RaySafe i3 marketed towards interventional radiology procedures where dose exposure to the operators can be high which makes direct feedback critical.
+An example is the RaySafe i3 marketed towards interventional radiology procedures where dose exposure to the operators can be high, which makes direct feedback critical.
 Unfortunately, these active devices are often prohibitively expensive (>\$1000) for scaling to larger groups of radiation workers.

 Numerous open hardware projects for radiation detection are publicly available, including those using Geiger--Müller tubes (e.g., RadiationD-v1.1 \cite{CAJOE2023}, uRADMonitor \cite{uRADMonitor}) and solid-state sensors (e.g., OpenGeiger \cite{OpenGeiger2023}, Open Gamma Detector \cite{OpenGammaDetector}, LABDOS01 \cite{LABDOS01}).
 However, to our knowledge, no open hardware project has yet addressed the critical challenge of accurately calculating the effective dose (in Sieverts) from external X-ray exposure.